The Heat Is On (Agnetha Fältskog song): Background

 In 1982, ABBA had released the compilation The Singles: The First Ten Years, Frida had embarked on a solo career with her successful first English-language album, Something's Going On, produced by Phil Collins, while Fältskog released a duet single, Never Again with Tomas Ledin.
 In early 1983, Fältskog recorded the album Wrap Your Arms Around Me and the lead single became "The Heat Is On", released on May 1983.
 In an interview, Fältskog said “every time a single of ours becomes a hit we are happy.
 Now that I hear my own single on the radio I get excited.
 A very happy feeling.
 Especially because we worked hard on it.
 It has influenced my life for months.”

 The B-side of "The Heat Is On" was the song "Man", written by Fältskog herself.
 Compared to her pre-ABBA-albums where most of the songs were self-penned, this was the only song on the Wrap Your Arms Around Me album that she wrote herself.

+Critical reception

+Simon Tebbutt of Record Mirror panned the single, describing the title as "more like a lukewarm cup of British Rail char all over your best polyester", and the track itself as just a "batty Brazilian beat that's about as infra red as a great big Swedish iceberg."

 Chart performance

-The single reached No.1 in Sweden and Norway, and peaked at No. 2 in Belgium and the Netherlands.
-In the United Kingdom, "The Heat Is On" peaked at No. 35, making it Fältskog's highest-charting solo single in the UK until the release of her 2004 comeback single, "If I Thought You'd Ever Change Your Mind", which reached No. 11.
+The single reached the top positions in Sweden and Norway, and peaked at number two in Belgium and the Netherlands.
+In the UK, it peaked at number 35, making it Fältskog's highest-charting solo single in that country until the release of her 2004 comeback single, "If I Thought You'd Ever Change Your Mind", which reached number 11.

 In some countries, the record companies also released a 12-inch single featuring an extended version of "The Heat Is On" instead of the album version.